charium/ChallengeNine/README.md

 ## License
 This application falls under the MIT License.
 Find further details in the repository.

-## Contributing
+## Credits
-Special thanks to the UNC bootcamp support team and instructor, [Saia](https://github.com/sfonua10).
-Coding was done by [Chloe Hall](https://github.com/Charium)
+This code was downloaded from the UNC-VIRT-FSF-PT-03-2024-U-LOLC source code found on the bootcamp repository.
+Special thanks to the course instructor, [Saia Fonua](https://github.com/sfonua10) for guiding me through this lesson.
+Help was also recieved from the course's AI XPert Learning Assistant, and the course prework module.